andreasorrentino1998/ASUX/README.md

 # ASUX
-ASUX (Advanced Shell User Experience) is a lightweight C++ reactive framework for building terminal-based applications.
+ASUX (Advanced Shell User Experience) is a lightweight C++ reactive framework for building interactive terminal-based applications.
 The name "ASUX" reflects the main purpose of providing an advanced user experience in a shell environment, and incorporates the initials of its creator, Andrea Sorrentino.

 ASUX is a reactive framework.
 The term "reactive" in ASUX refers to the framework's ability to automatically reflect changes in component states on the user interface, without requiring the developer to write additional code.
 The framework provides built-in components specifically designed for text-based user interfaces (TUI), along with mechanisms for navigating the application and intercepting input events from the terminal.
 It uses a declarative approach to define user interfaces directly in C++ relying on method chaining and macros to reduce verbosity.